Alex Murdaugh maintains his innocence as he’s sentenced to life in prison for murders

 Mr Waters offered his condolences to the Murdaugh family for the deaths of Maggie and Paul – both of whom were cut down “in their prime of life”.

+Murdaugh’s family members continued to put on a united front in the courtroom with his and Maggie’s only surviving son Buster, his sister Lynne and brother John Marvin all coming along to support him.

+The family has attended the trial every day over the past six weeks, with Buster and John Marvin both testifying in his defence.
+Yet, notably, Murdaugh’s other brother Randy appeared to be absent from Friday’s sentencing.

-He faces 30 years to life in prison on each of the murder charges and five years on each weapons charge.
-Sentences can be served concurrently – or consecutively.
+He faced between 30 years and life in prison on each of the murder charges and five years on each weapons charge.
+Sentences could have been served concurrently – or consecutively.

-Prosecutors are seeking the maximum penalty of life after taking the death penalty off the table.

-Judge Clifton Newman did not indicate on Thursday how he plans to sentence Murdaugh, but did say after the verdict was delivered that the evidence was “overwhelming”.
+In the end, the judge handed down the harshest possible sentence, making clear that he had not been fooled by the disgraced attorney’s web of lies.

 Back on 7 June 2021, Maggie and Paul were gunned down on the family’s 1,700-acre estate.